just-the-docs/just-the-docs/peopleops/evaluation/LEVEL_4_QUESTIONS.md

 **Professional Development**

-  - Sets standards for whole team in technical track OR responsible for a business area (contributes to several winning proposals and accounts)
+  - Manages or is responsible for $100k/yr in customer accounts, or made major contributions to winning proposals totaling this value, or developed/led a product that resulted in a $50k in revenue yearly.
+  - Mentors and coaches other senior team members to facilitate their professional development.
   - Evaluates technical work complexity for proposals/quotes and can delegate work appropriately.
   - Stays on top of industry trends in technical track.
 Can research,